nuaayxy/CarND-Path-Planning-Project/README.md

 ### discussion
 Potentially we also need to check the back incoming cars to prevent the cars behind crashing into us in some rare cases.
+When we are going to switch lane we check the goal lane is there is incoming traffic to prevent from crashing into.
 Also lane changing need to be more smart by defining some good cost function to automatically choose which lane is the best to switch to.